georgiamoon/meredithsomers/index.md

 ### Call me, maybe?

 You can [email](mailto:masomers@gmail.com) me or find me on [Twitter](https://twitter.com/meredithsomers?lang=en).
-If you like pictures taken in mirrored elevators and overhead beverage shots, then my [Instagram](https://www.instagram.com/meredithsomers/) might be worth a scroll.
+If you like pictures taken in mirrored elevators and overhead beverage pictures, then my [Instagram](https://www.instagram.com/meredithsomers/) might be worth a scroll.